Cover of Moby-Dick

 GBM Assessment (Score: 9.5/10)

-Moby-Dick is widely regarded as the greatest American novel, a work of staggering ambition and metaphysical scope that uses Captain Ahab's obsessive pursuit of the great white whale as a vehicle for exploring the deepest questions of meaning, fate, and the limits of human will.
+Moby-Dick is recognized as the greatest American novel, a work of staggering ambition and metaphysical scope that uses Captain Ahab's obsessive pursuit of the great white whale as a vehicle for exploring the deepest questions of meaning, fate, and the limits of human will.
 Herman Melville wove together adventure narrative, scientific treatise, philosophical meditation, and dramatic monologue into a form entirely his own, producing a novel that defies easy classification and rewards endless rereading.

-Published in 1851 during an era of American westward expansion, commercial whaling, and the deepening crisis over slavery, Moby-Dick was a commercial failure that effectively ended Melville's career as a popular novelist.
-It was not until the 1920s that scholars and critics rediscovered the work and recognized its extraordinary achievement.
+Issued in 1851 during an era of American westward expansion, commercial whaling, and the deepening crisis over slavery, Moby-Dick was a commercial failure that effectively ended Melville's career as a popular novelist.
+It was not until the 1920s that scholars and critics rediscovered the work and recognized its remarkable achievement.
 John Huston's 1956 film adaptation brought the story to wider audiences, and the novel now stands unchallenged at the center of the American literary canon.

 United States, 1851